 Dr. Katsarou Dimitra

-Natalia Kazouli holds a Bachelor’s degree in Preschool Education and an MA in Applications of Psychology in Education in the field of Alternative Psycho-pedagogical Approaches from the University of Crete, with a one-year scholarship.
-She has worked as an educational coordinator and associate at private educational centres and at settings specialised in constructing and applying educational programmes for children and adolescents.
+Natalia Kazouli holds a Bachelor’s degree in Preschool Education and an MA in Applications of Psychology in Education in the field of Alternative Psycho-pedagogical Approaches from the University of Crete.
+She has worked as an educational coordinator and associate at private educational centers and at settings specialized in constructing and applying educational programs.
 Through her collaboration with Non-Governmental Organizations she holds the position of training manager at Colour Youth and the position of Sex Education specialist at Rainbow School.
-She demonstrates strong academic and scholarly activity through conference presentations, academic publications and independent qualitative inquiries.
-Her research interests focus on qualitative and art-based research methods regarding psycho-pedagogical issues and Sex Education.
+Research interests: qualitative and art-based research methods regarding psycho-pedagogical issues and Sex Education.

 Demetrios holds a BA and an MA in Sociology from the University of Essex.
 His research interests are in the area of organizational theory, consumer behaviour, labour relations, industrial conflict, culture, leadership and education.
 He has written a book on organizational theory and personnel management and is currently writing books on consumer behaviour and sociology.
 Demetrios Kongas is the Programme Leader of Undergraduate Programmes in the School of Business at Mediterranean College, Athens, Greece, and responsible for teaching the modules Developing Personal Leadership, Understanding People in Organisations, Ethics and Social Responsibility, Consumer Bahaviour and International Entrepreneurship.
 He is also teaching Quality, Leadership and Management in the MA Education Leadership and Management programme.